SAP-archive/BUILD/Contributing.md

 Thanks for contributing to Project Norman.

 Want to get coding straight away?
 No problem because we want you to get going as fast as possible as well!
-However, to make the best use of your valuable time we recommend you take a few minutes to read our [contribution guidelines](https://github.wdf.sap.corp/Norman/Norman/wiki/Contribution-Guidelines) before you dive in.
+However, to make the best use of your valuable time we recommend you take a few minutes to read our [Contribution Guidelines](https://github.wdf.sap.corp/Norman/Norman/wiki/Contribution-Guidelines) before you dive in.

 ###Links to Contribution-Releated Documents